 - 1 cup (4 ounces) shredded Monterey Jack cheese

-- In a large skillet, saute onions in 2 tablespoons oil until tender.
-Add garlic; cook 1 minute longer.
-Add the green pepper, salsa, corn, beans, paprika, pepper flakes and hot pepper sauce.
+- In a large skillet, saute onions and garlic in 2 tablespoons oil until tender.
+Add green pepper, salsa, corn, beans, paprika, pepper flakes and hot pepper sauce.
 Bring to a boil.
 Reduce heat; cover and simmer for 15-20 minutes, stirring occasionally.
 Stir in the cilantro; keep warm.